hicommonwealth/commonwealth/knowledge_base/wiki/Package-Scripts.md

 # Playwright

-## e2e-start-server

-Definition: `ETH_RPC=e2e-test yarn start`

-Description: Starts the app server with the ETH_RPC env variable set to “e2e-test,” to trigger our MockMetaMask provider for wallet testing.

-Contributor: Kurtis Assad

 ## start-e2e

 Definition: `yarn start-e2e [test-suite]`

-Description: Runs a start script to add a postgresql docker container to attach to the test on a random port.
+Description: The entrypoint for running all e2e tests.
+Runs a start script to add a postgresql docker container to attach to the test on a random port.
 Starts the test suite specified passed in to the command, or the mature suite by default.

 Contributor: Kurtis Assad